 Add a little white shadow just under the out brow and blend.

-With a giant fluffy brush, add contour with brown shadow under the cheekbones, on the temples and under the jawbone and chin.
+With a giant fluffy brush, add contour with a brown shadow under the cheekbones, on the temples and under the jawbone and chin.

 Blend very well.